My most recent publication in this field is Art Auctions: Spectacle and Value in the 21st Century (Lund Humphries, 2024).

 Editorial Board:

-Christel H. Force, Metropolitan Museum of Art, USA
+Christel H. Force, Independent researcher, USA

 Charlotte Galloway, Australian National University, Australia

-Mel Jordan, Royal College of Art, UK
+Mel Jordan, Coventry University, UK

 Alain Quemin, Université Paris-8, France